 Something fluttering in the nearby Hebe bush.

-I stand and watch them, amazed not only at their fragile beauty but that I cycle this route at least three times a week and have never noticed them before.
+I stand and watch them, amazed not only at their fragile beauty but the fact that I cycle this route at least three times a week and have never noticed them before.

-With a small glimmer of hope I hop on my bicycle and cycle down through Blackrock village towards the sea.
+With a small glimmer of wonder, I hop on my bicycle and cycle down through Blackrock village towards the sea.